01mf02/jq-lang-spec/tour.typ

 a (lazy, possibly infinite) stream of values.
 Furthermore, in this section, let us assume a value to be either a boolean, an integer, or an array of values.
-(We introduce the full set of JSON values in @values.)
+(We introduce the full set of JSON values in @json.)

 The identity filter "`.`" returns a stream containing the input.#footnote[ The filters in this section can be executed on most UNIX shells by